 One other thing – keeping a long black net packed in your bag may come in handy.
 Simply stretching it across a shallow stream can catch you dinner in a hurry (make sure it’s durable and can handle multiple use).

 Finally, always remember to cook all of your meat when possible.
 Which, by the way, leads to the next point.

 When you don’t have matches, always realize that making a fire is going to be difficult.
-That said, without one you won’t be able to cook your food, you’ll likely freeze, and may even be attacked by wild animals (fire scares most of them off at night).In other words, fire is a necessity.
+That said, without one you won’t be able to cook your food, you’ll likely freeze, and may even be attacked by wild animals (fire scares most of them off at night, especially torches – you should know how to make a torch).In other words, fire is a necessity.